Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-21-dragon-dreams.md

 A curious cocktail of intellectual pink and uncertain blue swept up Vedreg's body.
 "She's *not* Gaoian." he pointed out.

 "Biologically?
 No." Kirk agreed.
 "But concepts we have traditionally considered - for good reason - to be absolutes, appear to be more fluid for humans.
-Gender, mating proclivities...Species - purely as a mental and cultural construct - is on that list."
+Gender, mating proclivities...
+Species - purely as a mental and cultural construct - is on that list."

 "How can *species* be a fluid concept?"